Hierarchical memories: Simulating quantum LDPC codes with local gates: Bilayer implementation of hierarchical codes

-The rest of this section is dedicated to constructing the syndrome-extraction circuit $\CFT_N$ for the concatenated code with the stated parameters.
+The rest of this section is dedicated to the proof of Theorem~\ref{thm:hierarchical-ppties-2}.
+We construct the syndrome-extraction circuit $\CFT_N$ for the concatenated code with the stated parameters.
 This circuit is constructed in a bilayer architecture and is described in detail below.
 A bilayer construction of the syndrome-extraction circuit $C_n^{\cQ}$ is described in Section~\ref{subsec:sec-from-routing}.
 To obtain $\CFT_N$, each outer qubit in the syndrome-extraction circuit $C_n^{\cQ}$ is replaced by a copy of the inner code $\cRS_{\ell}$ as described in Section~\ref{subsec:concat-review}.

 If $C_n^{\cQ}$ requires $\Space = \Space(C_n^{\cQ})$ qubits, then we need a layout for $\Space$ surface codes in $2$ dimensions.
 In Section~\ref{subsec:inner-code-construction}, we propose an implementation of $\cRS_{\ell}^{\otimes \Space}$ using a bilayer $2$-dimensional architecture.
 The advantage of this architecture is that entangling gates between codes can be performed in a transversal manner which reduces the number of extra ancilla qubits.
 In Section~\ref{subsec:swap-bilayer}, we describe a novel implementation of $\swapp$ gates for this architecture.
 This completes the set of logical Clifford operations $\cK_1$.
 We will bring these elements together to construct the syndrome-extraction circuit $\CFT_N$ in Section~\ref{subsec:sec-hierarchical}.